 The order was entered by the U.S. District Court for the Middle District of Florida, Orlando Division on Jan.
 9, 2013.

 FTC Settles Charges on Deceptive Energy-Efficiency Claims about Windows

-In a move that should caution green builders and remodelers as they market their products and services, the Federal Trade Commission (FTC) in May 2012 approved final orders settling charges that five companies that make and sell replacement windows made deceptive energy efficient and cost savings claims.
+In a move that should caution green builders and remodelers as they market their products and services, the FTC in May 2012 approved final orders settling charges that five companies that make and sell replacement windows made deceptive energy efficient and cost savings claims.

 The consent orders settle alleged violations of federal law prohibiting unfair or deceptive acts or practices or unfair methods of competition in violation of Section 5(a) of the FTC Act.

 The FTC’s complaints alleged that Long Fence & Home, LLLP; Gorell Enterprises, Inc.; Serious Energy, Inc; THV Holdings LLC; and Winchester Industries made exaggerated and unsupported claims regarding their windows’ efficiency and how much money consumers could save on their heating and cooling bills by having them installed.